 Medical policies serve as one set of guidelines for determining what medical services, procedures, devices and drugs may be eligible for coverage.

 InterQual® criteria is used to evaluate whether a medical procedure or equipment is medically necessary.
 Contracting practitioners can view InterQual criteria via SmartSheetsTM .
 DME providers and out-of-state providers can receive the SmartSheets via fax by calling 800-552-3993.

 Medical Policies are Based on Proven Merits and Scientific Evidence

 Wellmark evaluates medical technologies based on the following criteria:

 To request Wellmark’s consideration of a new technology, i.e., biologic, drug, procedure, or device, or new use of an existing technology, please download the technology assessment form .

-Providers may send scientific evidence for consideration by the Wellmark medical policy research and development team to take into consideration during the annual review process to firstname.lastname@example.org.
+Providers may send scientific evidence for the Wellmark medical policy research and development team to take into consideration during the annual review process to firstname.lastname@example.org.